Multiwavelength study of extreme variability in LEDA 1154204: A changing-look event in a type 1.9 Seyfert: Conclusions

 \item J0428$-$00 exhibits double-peaked broad Balmer emission lines.
 H$\alpha$ is relatively strong and persistent, even in the archival 6dF spectrum.
-H$\beta$ appears only in 2020, consistent with being driven by the continuum flare, due to the increase in the flux of ionizing photons.
-However, the Balmer line fluxes overall track the continuum, i.e., H$\beta$ slowly fades as the continuum flux subsides.
-The broad Balmer profiles' double peaks are fit well by models based on a disk-type geometry, extending from roughly a few hundred $R_{\rm g}$ to roughly a $1000~R_{\rm g}$, though an additional broad Gaussian component was needed for optimum fits (Section \ref{sec:diskline}).
-We also witness modest changes in broad line profiles over the course of the campaign, possibly due to azimuthal variations in emission.
+H$\beta$ appears only in 2020, with $R_{\rm H\beta/[\ion{O}{iii}]}$ jumping from $<$1.0 to 5--6, consistent with being driven by the continuum flare and the sudden increase in the flux of ionizing photons.
+The broad Balmer line fluxes overall track the continuum, and slowly fade as the continuum flux subsides.
+The evolution in Balmer decrement (Fig.~\ref{fig:BalmDecr}) is qualitatively consistent with the expected response to the decay in the ionizing continuum \citep{wu2023}.
+The broad Balmer profiles' double peaks are fit well by models based on a disk-type geometry, extending from roughly a few hundred $R_{\rm g}$ to roughly $1000~R_{\rm g}$.

-\item The optical spectrum exhibited a strong blue continuum during the initial phases of the 2020 event, but the source transitioned to a galaxy-dominated continuum in the later phases as the flare continuum faded (Fig.~\ref{fig:all_spec}).

-\item The X-ray spectra are fit well by a power law with a flat photon index ($\sim$1.9), typical for radio-quiet Seyferts.
-In addition, the X-ray and UV continuua decay in concert (Fig.~\ref{fig:all_lc}d and e).
-The X-rays are thus consistent with thermal Comptonization of low-energy seed photons, though corona-to-disk thermal reprocessing cannot be excluded.
+\item The X-ray spectra are fit well by a power law with a flat photon index ($\sim$ 1.9), typical for radio-quiet Seyferts.
+In addition, the X-ray and UV continuua decay in concert (Fig.~\ref{fig:all_lc}a and b).
+The X-rays are thus consistent with thermal Comptonization of low-energy seed photons.
+However, the relative stability in photon index despite the strong X-ray variability could indicate relative stability in the hot corona's properties ($\tau$; geometry).

 \item Intriguingly, the soft X-ray excess, a near-ubiquitous feature of the X-ray spectra of nearby Seyferts, is absent in J0428$-$00.
 This could indicate the absence or extreme weakness of a warm corona, in the context of warm Comptonization models (Section \ref{sec:broadband_analysis}).
-Alternatively, in the context of models of ionized disk reflection from the inner disk, the inner accretion disk could be truncated or radiatively inefficient.

-\item We also excluded the event as being due to a change in line-of-sight obscuration, as the X-ray spectra do not exhibit any signatures of obscuration (Section \ref{sec:xray_analysis}) beyond the Galactic column.
+The lack of soft excess is consistent with the notion that the soft excess is typically missing in sources accreting at values of log($\lambda_{\rm Edd}$) below roughly $-$1.5 \citep{hagen24}.

-\item The \textit{WISE} lightcurves exhibit a broad flare, with the peak delayed by $\sim$200 days with respect to the main optical flare.
-Our analysis (Section \ref{disc:infrared_variability}) indicates that the infrared signal originates in a parsec-scale dust structure extending from $\sim$0.2~pc to $\sim$1~pc and is a response to both the 2020-flare and an underlying long term trend.
+\item The \textit{WISE} lightcurves exhibit a broad flare, with the peak in the W2 band delayed by roughly 170 days with respect to the main optical flare, consistent with reprocessing in a $\sim$pc-scale circumnuclear dust structure. \end{itemize}